yngvem/group-lasso/README.rst

 we will get a sparse set of sensors.

-An extension of the group lasso regulariser is the sparse group lasso regulariser, which imposes both group-wise sparsity and coefficient-wise sparsity.
+An extension of the group lasso regulariser is the sparse group lasso regulariser [2]_, which imposes both group-wise sparsity and coefficient-wise sparsity.
 This is done by combining the group lasso penalty with the traditional lasso penalty.
 In this library, I have implemented an efficient sparse group lasso solver being fully scikit-learn API compliant.